-Both the Caldwell and Watauga LRC locations have a black and white copier available for students.
-Copies are .10 per page.
+Both the Caldwell and Watauga LRC locations have printers and scanners.
+Black & white printing is .10 per page.
+Color is .50 per page.

-Does the Library have a color printer, color copier, or a Fax Machine I can use?:
+Does the Library have a copier or a fax machine for students?:

-The library does not have a color copier or fax machine for student use.
+The Library does not have a copier or fax machine for student use.

 Do I need to sign in to use the computers in the LRC?: